10 Best Things to do in Asakusa

 1. Sensoji Temple

-Start off your adventure to Asakusa right by checking out the famous Sensoji Temple!
+Start off your adventure in Asakusa by checking out the famous Sensoji Temple!
 This temple is one of the most visited in Japan by visitors, and rightfully so.
-Between the massive paper lantern at the front, the huge god statues, the shopping, and the pagodas, it is a great way to dip your toes into Japanese culture in a fun way!
+Between the massive paper lantern at the front, the huge god statues, shops, and pagodas, it is a great way to dip your toes into Japanese culture in a fun way!
 The temple is one of the oldest Buddhist temples in Japan and is impressively maintained.
 The temple hosts a variety of events and, even on normal days, feels so vibrant with its long street of shops, bustling atmosphere, and surrounding activities and restaurants.
 Be sure to pay your respects, pray at the shrine, and get your fortune!

 Book your kimono rental for Asakusa here!

-2. Nakamise Dori and souvenirs/sweets
+2. Nakamise Dori and Souvenirs/Sweets

 Curious about shopping at Sensoji?
 Well, let’s look at that a little closer!
 Nakamise Dori is the name of the street that you will inevitably stroll down when visiting Sensoji.
 Home to about 90 shops selling all kinds of traditional souvenirs, some of which are handcrafted.
 There are also plenty of places to grab bites to eat.
 One great place near the front of the road to check out is the Kibi Dango Shop!
 These mildly sweet confections are a must-have.
 Keep an eye out for the rabbit logo!
 There are also plenty of restaurants that can be found on adjacent roads as well.
 If you’re hoping to bring a unique gift back to someone at home, this is a prime location to look around!